 BeefTalk: Buy Feed by Value, Not Pounds

-So, this is a good time to go see the doctor.
-When I visited with Chip Poland, chair of the Dickinson State University Department of Agriculture and Technical Studies and a well-educated beef cattle nutritionist, the first thing Poland noted was to encourage producers to default back to the basics.
+A sound understanding of the nutritional requirements of cattle and the nutritional value of feed is needed.
+Chip Poland, Dickinson State University Department of Agriculture and Technical Studies chair and a well-educated beef cattle nutritionist, says the first step is to encourage producers to default back to the basics.

-The form that one buys feed in is price-dependent.
-Using Chip’s example, with both corn and hay priced high, there still are options as to how a producer obtains the energy and other nutrients that a cow needs.
+The form that one buys feed in is price dependent.
+Using Poland's example, with both corn and hay priced high, there still are options as to how a producer obtains the energy and other nutrients that a cow needs.

-Again, producers need to price nutrients, not pounds of feed delivered.
-To do that, producers need to seek the help of a very sound, well-educated, beef cattle nutritionist.
+Producers need to make good, solid assumptions and keep in mind the answer will be different for each location and producer.
+However, producers need to price nutrients, not pounds of feed delivered and seek the help of a sound, well-educated beef cattle nutritionist.

 May you find all your ear tags.